 The human brain contains opioid receptors that normally respond to endorphins, the bodies natural, painkilling chemicals.
 Opioid medications like codeine phosphate work by attaching to those receptors, mimicking endorphins to produce a feeling of well-being and an overall reduction in pain.
 Because opioid receptors are found throughout the nervous system, Codeine Phosphate will also affect the digestive system and suppress the cough reflex.

 Codeine Phosphate can help with short-term pain management.
-It is often recommended for pain that has not responded to over-the-counter (OTC) medications.
+It is often recommended for pain that has not responded to over-the-counter (OTC) pain medications or NSAIDs.
 It is also used to as a treatment for diarrhoea and to suppress painful dry coughs.

 Dosage varies from patient to patient.
 Always follow the guidelines set out by your prescriber.
 Take one to two - 6 - 8 hourly.
 Where 60 mg has been prescribed, take ONE 6 - 8 hourly.